Analysis: 3 tough questions after US-China trade truce

-The United States and China have hit pause on a potential a trade war.
+The United States and China have hit pause on a potential trade war.
 Now comes the hard part.

 After high-level talks in Washington, the world's two largest economies are putting threats of tariffs on hold while they try to deal with the issues that fueled recent clashes.